-- 7.8.
-Where trails are provided, a sidewalk may be on only one side of the street if the other side of the street is constructed with a minimum 3' wide soft surface stabilized crusher fines path adjacent the minimum 10' paved trail surface. - 8.9.
-Trails designation and approval shall occur at the Development Review Board (DRB) and design shall be reviewed and approved by the Parks Management Division prior to the Design Review Committee (DRC).
-All paved trails are to be designed to accommodate different types of users including cyclists (upright, recumbent, and children), pedestrians (walkers, runners, people using wheelchairs, people with baby strollers, people walking dogs), skaters, equestrians, and people with physical challenges. - 9.10.
+- 8. Trails designation and approval shall occur at the Development Review Board (DRB) and design shall be reviewed and approved by the Parks Management Division prior to the Design Review Committee (DRC).
+All paved trails are to be designed to accommodate different types of users including cyclists (upright, recumbent, and children), pedestrians (walkers, runners, people using wheelchairs, people with baby strollers, people walking dogs), skaters, equestrians, and people with physical challenges. - 9.
 Trails should be designed to meet the current ADA standards to the maximum extent feasible.
 Situations that warrant exceptions to this requirement include, but are not limited to, various constraints posed by space limitations, roadway design practices, slope, and terrain.
-At such time as new ADA standards are adopted by the U.S. Access Board, the City shall conform to those new standards. - 10.11.
-The City will only maintain trails and bikeways that are built within the public right-of-way. - 44.12.
+At such time as new ADA standards are adopted by the U.S. Access Board, the City shall conform to those new standards. - 10.
+The City will only maintain trails and bikeways that are built within the public right-of-way. - 11.
 All public and private development shall be built to the minimum design standards, as adopted in the Bikeways & Trails Facility Plan and/or the Development Process Manual.
 Facilities that cannot meet these minimum standards shall demonstrate the need for a design variance and present the request to the Advisory Group, DMD Engineering Division, and the Bike and Trail Coordinators, as appropriate.
 DMD Engineering Division shall make the final determination.